dokun1/Lumina/README.md

 Levels read like so, from least to most logging:

 - NONE
+- INFO
+- NOTICE
+- WARNING
+- CRITICAL
 - ERROR
-- WARNING
-- INFO
-- VERBOSE
 - DEBUG
-- EXIT
-- ENTRY
+- TRACE

 ### Functionality